-Asking “how much is product photography?” is akin to walking into a car dealership and asking “how much is a new car?“
+Asking “how much is product photography?” is like walking into a car dealership and asking “how much is a new car?

 There are a lot of variables to consider before the price can given.